-- Prepare mounting surface, if necessary weld blocks, drill holes (see figure 3.5).
-NOTE: The burner control box and radiant tubes should be in straight alignment and level. - 4 Fasten beam clamp, screw hook or other type of suspension anchor to hanging point. - 6 Attach and close S-Hook (P/N: S-HOOK) and #1 double-loop chain (P/N: THCS) to anchor.
+- 3 Prepare mounting surface, if necessary weld blocks, drill holes (see figure 3.3).
+NOTE: The burner control box and radiant tubes should be in straight alignment and level. - 4 Fasten beam clamp, screw hook or other type of suspension anchor to hanging point. - 6 Attach and close S-hook (P/N: S-Hook) and #1 double-loop chain (P/N: THCS) to anchor.
 Check that it is securely attached.
 NOTE: Threaded rod and turnbuckles may be used. - 6 Attach hangers to chains.
 Adjust chain lengths until radiant tubing is level and equal weight distribution is achieved.
 Chains must be straight up and down.
 Do not install chains at an angle as this can result in tube warpage or separation.

-Figure 3.5 • Mounting the Hangers
+Figure 3.3 • Mounting the Hangers

-Figure 3.6 • U-Tube Hanger Mounting Options
+Figure 3.4 • U-Tube Hanger Mounting Options

-U-Tubes can be mounted from a single suspension point using a Single Mounting Bracket (P/N: SMB) with five S-hooks and #1 double-loop chains.
+U-Tubes can be mounted from a single suspension point using an optional Single Mounting Bracket (P/N: SMB) with five S-hooks and #1 double-loop chains.

-U-Tubes can be mounted at a 15, 30 or 45 degree angle with two suspension points, using two Brass Knuckles (P/N: BK) fittings, #1 double-loop chains and S-hooks.
+U-Tubes can be mounted at a 15, 30 or 45 degree angle with two suspension points, using two optional Brass Knuckle (P/N: BK) fittings, #1 double-loop chains and S-hooks.

-Figure 3.7 • Angled Hanger Mounting Options
+Figure 3.5 • Angled Hanger Mounting Options